jessicalanglab/ovarian_cancer_cisplatin_response_manuscript/README.md

 ## Subtype classification

 We attempted to develop a subtype classification method in order to compare our subtypes to clinical specimens.
 See [that README](subtype_classification/README.md) for details.

+## GEO upload metadata

+Contains scripts used to create GEO metadata for our data uploads.
+See [that README](geo_metadata/README.md) for details.